matthewoestreich/js-randomness-predictor/README.md

 # Usage

+**IMPORTANT**:

+- You must use the appropriate predictor for the environment used to generate the initial sequence. **Meaning, if you generated the sequence in Chrome, you must use the Chrome predictor, etc..**
+- We recommend at least 4 numbers in the initial sequence.

 ```js
 // ESM
 import JSRandomnessPredictor from "js-randomness-predictor";
 // CJS
 const JSRandomnessPredictor = require("js-randomness-predictor");
 ```

-## Important

-You must use the appropriate predictor for the environment used to generate the initial sequence. **Meaning, if you generated the sequence in Chrome, you must use the Chrome predictor, etc..**

-We recommend at least 4 numbers in the initial sequence.

 ## Chrome Predictor